oracle/learning-library/enterprise-manageability-library/enterprise_manager/em_fleet_maintenance_patching/em_fleet_maintenance_patching.md

 ### Prerequisites
 - The following lab requires an [Oracle Cloud account](https://www.oracle.com/cloud/free/).
 You may use your own cloud account, a cloud account that you obtained through a trial, a Free Tier account, a LiveLabs account or a training account whose details were given to you by an Oracle instructor.
-- This lab assumes you have completed the **Prerequisites** or Setup labs seen in the Contents menu on the right.
+- This lab assumes you have completed the **Prerequisites** and reviewed all items shown in the Contents menu on the right up to **Lab 1**.
 - This lab environment is setup with Enterprise Manager Cloud Control Release 13.3 and Database 19.3 as Oracle Management Repository.
 Workshop activities included in this lab will be executed both locally on the instance using Enterprise Manager Command Line Interface (EMCLI) or Rest APIs, and the Enterprise Manager console (browser)

 Prior to starting, you will need: